dobtco/wintersmith-knowledge-base/contents/articles/adopta/site_admin/adding_adoptable_things.md

     37.875271,-122.271025,some hydrant
     37.875271,-122.261025,another hydrant

-> Advanced feature: If you add an `id` header and specify an `id` for some of your CSV rows, Adopta will look for an existing hydrant with a matching `id`.
+> **Advanced feature**: If you add an `id` header and specify an `id` for some of your CSV rows, Adopta will look for an existing hydrant with a matching `id`.
 If it finds one, it will overwrite its name, latitude, and longitude with the values defined in your CSV file.

 ## Viewing your added hydrants